-You’re queuing at the supermarket checkout, the person in front is putting their shopping on the conveyer belt, suddenly up pops a thought criticising their eating habits, their drinking habits, their state of health; you overhear some people chatting, up jumps another thought criticising their accent, their vocabulary, their conversation; you’re walking home and thought is running wild, criticising the way people look, their weight, their clothes, their hair, their make up, their nose, ears, mouth, teeth, smile!
+You’re queuing at the supermarket checkout and the person in front is putting their shopping on the conveyer belt.
+Suddenly up pops a thought criticising their eating habits, drinking habits and state of health.
+You overhear some people chatting, up jumps another thought criticising their accent, vocabulary and conversation.
+You’re walking home and thought is running wild, criticising the way people look, their weight, their clothes, their hair, make up, nose, ears, mouth, teeth, smile!

-Of course that doesn’t mean that in the play of life, if we’re being treated in an unreasonable or unloving way, we should never complain!
-On the contrary, we can be absolutely direct in taking a stand, in saying that it’s unacceptable, since that movement comes from a natural, impartial discernment and not the need to uphold our precarious sense of self.
+Of course that doesn’t mean that if we’re being treated in an unreasonable or unloving way we should never complain.
+On the contrary!
+We can be absolutely direct in taking a stand, in naming what’s unacceptable, since that movement comes from a natural, impartial discernment and not the need to uphold our precarious sense of self.
 Appreciating the difference is something for us all to continually explore.

-And yes our heart will still bleed when we see cruelty to children or animals, when we see man’s inhumanity to man and the environment, but in understanding that our judgements are only ever aimed at ourself, our criticism of ‘others’ turns into compassion, for these actions are generated by the deep ignore-ance of our real abiding nature, our indivisible unity.
-Then if we happen to find ourself helping a particular cause, that support is rooted in loving intelligence and not the need for self aggrandisement or to avoid dealing with our own unresolved pain.
+And yes our heart will still bleed when we see cruelty to children or animals, when we see humanity’s inhumanity to humanity and the environment.
+But in understanding that our judgements are only ever aimed at ourself, our criticism of ‘others’ turns into compassion, for all these actions are generated by the deep ignore-ance of our real abiding nature—our indivisible unity.

-When the criticisms start to roll, this is never about trying to stop them, wishing them away or punishing ourself for ever having them (but if we do what if that’s ok too?!).
+When the critical thoughts start to roll, this is not about trying to stop them, wishing them away or punishing ourself for having them (but if we do, what if that’s ok too?!).

-Instead they come as love’s special envoys inviting us to see the mechanism of separation at work, to see through our literal self-centredness, to see that this creation called life is woven together with strands of love, unravelling and refashioning themselves in ever changing patterns and forms, that every experience, every conversation, every character—in all their colours, shapes and sizes, with all their quirks and eccentricities—are really our primordial nature, love, shining in a multitude of ingenious disguises, inviting us to delight once more in the glorious majesty of being.
+Instead they come as love’s special envoys, inviting us to see the mechanism of separation at work, to see through our literal self-centredness, to see that this creation called life is woven together with strands of love, unravelling and refashioning in ever changing patterns and forms, that every experience, every conversation, every character—in all their colours, shapes and sizes, with all their quirks and eccentricities—are really our essential nature shining in a multitude of ingenious disguises, inviting us to delight once more in the glorious majesty of being.